nerolation/ethereum-datafarm/Readme.md

 * Scraps every type of event data from pre-defined contracts
 * Saves each day in a separate file
 * No local or Infura node needed => Etherscan.io API is used
-* Possibility to add or remove contracts to/from farm during runtime
+* Possibility to add or remove contracts to/from the queue during runtime
 * Possibility to securely terminate execution (config/end.txt file)
 * Already pre-configured for multiple events used by various contracts
 * Low CPU, RAM and SSD requirements (AWS S3 is used)